ankechiang/vector_based_order_embedding/README.md

 # VOE: Vector-Based Order Embedding

-The pytorch implementation of the research work "[Order-Embeddings of Images and Language](https://arxiv.org/abs/1511.06361)".
+Our pytorch implementation of the research work "[Order-Embeddings of Images and Language](https://arxiv.org/abs/1511.06361)".
 The order relationship learning using Order Embeddings is a must baseline for pre-requiste relationship learning.
 Please refer to the original [codebase](https://github.com/ivendrov/order-embeddings-wordnet) in Lua for more details.